Internal medicine

 Cash and cashless payments accepted

-What are lifestyle-related diseases and chronic illnesses?
+What are lifestyle diseases and chronic illnesses?

 Hypertension

-Blood Pressure Classification (Office Blood Pressure)
+Classification of Blood Pressure (Office Blood Pressure)

 Classification Systolic Diastolic

-Normal blood pressure <120 <80
+Normal Blood Pressure <120 <80

-High blood pressure 130-139 80-89
+High Blood Pressure 130-139 80-89

-Stage I hypertension 140-159 90-99
+Stage I Hypertension 140-159 90-99

-Stage II hypertension 160-179 100-109
+Stage II Hypertension 160-179 100-109

 Treatment Goals

-• Younger adults/middle-aged adults (under 75): <130/80 mmHg
+• Young and Middle-aged (under 75): <130/80 mmHg

-• Elderly (75 and older): <140/90 mmHg (individualized)
+• Elderly (75 or older): <140/90 mmHg (individualized)

-• Comorbid diabetes, chronic kidney disease, history of stroke: strict management
+• Comorbid diabetes, chronic kidney disease, history of stroke: Strict management

 Main Antihypertensive Drugs

-Classification Representative drugs Characteristics
+Classification Representative Drug Characteristics

-Diuretics Hydrochlorothiazide, Indapamide Salt-sensitive hypertension, comorbid heart failure
+Diuretic Hydrochlorothiazide, Indapamide Salt-sensitive hypertension, comorbid heart failure

-β-blockers Bisoprolol, Carvedilol Comorbid arrhythmia, heart disease
+β-blocker Bisoprolol, Carvedilol Comorbid arrhythmia, heart disease

 Diabetes